PerformanceHorizonGroup/measurementkit-cocoapod/README.md

 $ open App.xcworkspace

-Now you can import MobileAppTracker in your source files:
+Now you can import PHG Mobile Tracking in your source files:

 #import <PHGMobileTrackingService.h>